the owl

 paris, 2022

-In the Western Middle Ages, when wakes were held, owls were considered an omen for the dead; in Greek mythology, they symbolized wisdom through the goddess Athena; in Native American cultures, they stood for spiritual guidance and foresight; and in Japanese folklore, they were associated with protection and good fortune.
-In today's Western libraries, the owl stands as the guardian of Western knowledge gained from the horrors of colonial history as cultures around the globe were eliminated, suppressed and sucked up.
-The transfer of knowledge from imperial institutions takes place within the framework of strictly patriarchal forms of organization that coexist to this day in the ivory tower mentality of our Western society.
+In today's Western libraries, the owl stands as the guardian of Western knowledge gained from the troubling colonial history as cultures around the globe were eliminated, suppressed, and absorbed.
+The transfer of knowledge from imperial institutions takes place within the framework of strictly patriarchal forms of organization that persist to this day in the ivory tower mentality of our Western society.
 I have associated My Owl with the concept of property.
-In the owl's belly, a ring with a precious stone is locked, which the owl's large and penetrating eyes conceal.
+In the owl's belly, a ring with a precious stone is locked, which the owl's large and vigilant eyes conceal.

 Well, perhaps not if she showed it off too regularly, since someone would presumably snatch it; but she certainly could if she normally kept it hidden in a safe, the combination of which she alone knew and only revealed to trusted audiences at events which were not announced in advance.
 So there is a second way of ensuring that one has access to rights others do not have: the control of information.
 Only Kim and her closest confidants know where the diamonds are normally kept, or when she is likely to appear wearing them.
 This obviously applies to all forms of property that are ultimately backed up by the ‘threat of force’ – landed property, wares in stores, and so forth.
 If humans were incapable of hurting each other, no one would be able to declare something absolutely sacred to themselves or to defend it against ‘all the world’.
 They could only exclude those who agreed to be excluded.